-Both the US and Canada offer many opportunities for international relations interns to gain experience, especially as North America is (currently) the most powerful continent from an economic and business perspective.
+Both the U.S. and Canada offer many opportunities for international relations interns to gain experience, especially as North America is (currently) one of the most powerful continents from an economic and business perspective.

 Cities including New York, San Francisco, and Toronto offer interns plenty of companies doing international business to choose from; similarly, Ottawa and Washington D.C. have opportunities for those looking to intern or eventually work in the public sector.

-Growing economies such as Brazil, Russia, India, and China each have unique nuances that international relations can play a crucial role in.
+Growing economies such as Brazil, Russia, and India each have unique nuances that international relations can play a crucial role in.
 It's possible to intern for both international companies doing business in these countries (such as an American company in China) or corporations run within the countries themselves.

 When narrowing the field of international relations internships you'd like to apply for, keep several factors in mind:

 - In what part of the world and industry would you like to work?

 - In what type of company would you like to gain experience for future work?

 - How well does your educational background map to the needs of the company on an international scale?